Karl Klingler: Early years

 Karl Klingler was born in Strasbourg, at that time in Germany, the fifth of his parents' six recorded children.
-His father, Theodor Klingler (1845–1905), was a professional viola player who taught at the conservatory.
+His father, Theodor Klingler (1845–1905), was a professional viola player who taught at the conservatory there.
 When he was still very young Klingler was receiving violin lessons from his father, and then from his father's colleague at the conservatory, Heinrich Schuster.
 Klingler began giving concerts at five years of age.
-In 1897, when he concluded his schooling in Strasbourg, he relocated to Berlin where he was a student at the city's University of the Arts ("Universität der Künste Berlin" / UdK) where, now aged 17, he studied the violin with Joseph Joachim, an inspiring teacher and, very soon, a close personal friend.
+In 1897, when he concluded his schooling in Strasbourg, he relocated to Berlin where he was a student at the Berlin University of the Arts (Universität der Künste Berlin, UdK) where, now aged 17, he studied the violin with Joseph Joachim, an inspiring teacher and, very soon, a close personal friend.
 For composition he was taught by Max Bruch and Robert Kahn.
-In 1899, still aged only 19, he won the Mendelssohn National Composition Prize.
+In 1899, still aged only 19, he won the Mendelssohn Scholarship.